Back to Home

 What is Stratos?

-Stratos is a quantitative trading research platform that lets you design, rigorously test, and iterate on systematic trading strategies — without writing a single line of Python.
-Describe a strategy in plain English to Orbit, tweak it in the visual builder, and run it against years of institutional-grade market data in seconds.
+Stratos is an AI-powered financial market intelligence platform.
+Research live markets, design systematic trading strategies, and rigorously backtest them — all without writing a single line of code.
+Describe what you want to Orbit, tweak it in the visual builder, and run it against years of institutional-grade market data in seconds.

-Test
+Build & Test

 Iterate